 Such a phenomenon has already been observed in research looking into generative AI's effect on student creativity.

 My own research has shown that excessive reliance on automation technologies like generative AI can lead to the erosion of professional expertise.
-In the long run, this effect could seriously organizations' knowledge and reputation.
+In the long run, this effect could seriously organizations' knowledge and business reputation.

 If younger consultants still in training offload too much of their thinking and analytical work to generative AI, they may fail to develop their own analytical abilities.